 The entrance to the Filbert Steps – connects Embarcadero to Telegraph Hill

-These steps are magnificent – it has divine gardens and immaculate views.
 The journey here is as astonishing as the destination, so make sure to take your time to stop and smell the roses.

 Filbert Steps

-Halfway up to your first set of stairs, keep an eye out for prime real-estate Napier Lane, a corridor accessible only via wooden planks that branch out of Filbert Steps.
 The latest house sold here cost almost 3 million dollars.
-No parking included and the only way to reach this place is through the steep Filbert Steps.
-Homeowners get unobstructed “priceless” views of the bay though.
+Parking is not included, and the only way to reach this place is through the steep Filbert Steps.
+Homeowners get unobstructed “priceless” views of the bay, though.

 SAN FRANCISCO SECRET STAIRWAYS TOUR: COIT TOWER, NORTH BEACH & TELEGRAPH HILL (Filbert Steps) Napier Lane